Context Packs

 - Name β the pack identifier

-- Priority β how prominently the pack's content is included (
+- Priority β how the pack is included in the root context file (

 Managing Packsβ